 Date Written: April 30, 2018

-Employing a unique quasi-experiment -- spillovers caused by the imposition of local house purchase restrictions to nearby non-regulated cities, we study the effects of out-of-town housing demand and policy spillovers.
-This quasi-experiment induces sharp increases in house prices but not local fundamentals in nearby non-regulated cities, providing plausibly exogenous house price booms.
-The estimated spending response is positive in the aggregate, and echoing Favilukis and Van Nieuwerburgh (2017), strongly redistributive across demographic groups, and is negative for renters, around zero for single-home owners, but positive for multi-property owners.
-Our results suggest that "pure" housing wealth effect can engineer powerful real consequences.
+Employing a unique quasi-experiment – spillovers caused by the imposition of local house purchase restrictions to nearby non-regulated cities, we study the house price and real spending effects of out-of-town housing demand and policy spillovers.
+The quasi-experiment induces sharp abnormal increases in house prices but not local fundamentals in nearby non-regulated cities, providing plausibly exogenous house price booms.
+The estimated spending response is positive in the aggregate, and is redistributive echoing Favilukis and Van Nieuwerburgh (forthcoming), negative for renters, but positive for homeowners.
+Our results suggest that the “pure” housing wealth effect can engineer powerful real consequences.

 Keywords: consumer spending, house prices, wealth effect, quasi-experiment, policy spillovers, out-of-town demand